Foraging Guide for All 50 US States

 Maine

-Coasts supply seaweed, clams (how long do clams last?) and mussels.
+Coasts supply seaweed, clams (What wine goes well with clams?) and mussels.
+(What wine goes well with mussels?)
 Forests offer blueberries, blackberries and chanterelle mushrooms.
 Wetlands provide cattails, water lilies and cranberries.
 Guided tours introduce regulations around harvesting shellfish and protected species.

 👉 Learn More About Foraging in Maine